xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 However, saving data in a database source has some advantages.
 For example, you can make your app work offline, make less use of the backend, hide network problems, manage data better and share entities easier.

-Personally, I prefer taking the cache way, but I know that it depends on the problem.
+Personally, I prefer taking the cache approach, but I know that it depends on the problem.
 In this post we will explore both strategies using **[Fountain]**.

 # Fountain